Tashaa78/EZLib/README.md

+## End of EZLib (Open Source Wise)
+EZLib has became a private licensing system (not paid).
+This repo will no longer be updated, you can see/use the latest updates the website.

 # EZLib
 EZLib is a licensing system for the .NET Framework.
 This licensing system has lots of features that are in other paid licensing systems for absolutely free.